mees1994/travel/data/README.md

 Import instructions
 ===========
-1. Replace `books` with the name of your database.
+1. Replace `travel` with the name of your database.
 1. Import the data (per collection or in one step)
 1. Done

 Import seed data in one step
 ```
-mongorestore -d books ~/workspaces/books/data/seed
+mongorestore -d travel ~/workspaces/travel/data/travelbureau
 ```

 ## WINDOWS ONLY